 If you never had a loving family, it's more difficult to build healthy self-esteem.
 Appropriate affection from another person may be the magic touch you need to actually believe that you are loveable.
 When someone you admire gives his or her heart to you; it makes you feel cherished and in turn you learn to love yourself.

 I know a number of people who were only able to develop self-love after someone who made them feel worthwhile came into their lives.
-For many, this love blossomed into a healthy and life long relationship.
+For many, this love blossomed into a healthy and lifelong relationship.
 For others, it was an experience that put them on a path to finding their true purpose in life.

-In many support groups one of the things that helps a person to recover is that the group loves the individual until he or she can love themselves.
+In many support groups, one of the things that helps a person to recover is that the group loves the individual until he or she can love themselves.
 This is also one of the ways in which therapy helps individuals to heal from depression, loss and addiction.

 On the other hand, we all know people who are in love with themselves (they're called narcissists).
-When someone is totally self-absorbed, he or she many not have room in their hearts to care for another human being.
+When someone is totally self-absorbed, he or she may not have room in their hearts to care for another human being.
 When looks, power or charisma begin to fade, many people with this issue find themselves very depressed and very alone.

 If you put yourself before all others and ignore the needs and feelings of those closest to you, you'd better get a grip and change your behaviors before your loved ones take a hike.
 It's very difficult to keep giving love to someone who seldom or never returns it.